 CONTACT: kantdebo at gmail dot com

-As a Post-Doc, I’ve been conducting research and teaching at the University of Hamburg.
+Until 2025, I’ve been conducting research and teaching at the University of Hamburg.
 I am also the scientific coordinator of the CIPSH-Chair Diversity of mathematical research cultures and practices (DMRCP), held by Prof. Dr. Benedikt Löwe.
 DMRCP is a research network bringing together scholars from various disciplines working on the empirical philosophy of mathematics.

 In my PhD thesis, I analysed the practical dimension of the independence problem in set theory.
 I earned my PhD in philosophy from the University of Konstanz, where I was a member of the Forcing Project.
 The thesis was supervised by Jun.-Prof. Dr. Carolin Antos and Prof. Dr. Karl-Georg Niebergall (Humboldt University Berlin).